Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 You can trust Homes & Gardens.
 Our expert reviewers spend hours testing and comparing the latest products, helping you choose the best for you.
 Find out more about how we test.

-Their espresso machine is simple, but that's why it's brilliant.
-It makes great coffee with little else to distract you.
+After just a few hours with the KitchenAid, I knew it was one of the best espresso machines on the market.
+It's simple, but that's why it's brilliant.
+You don't need to do anything except add coffee and press a button.
 The machine feels durable and yet it remains stylish too.
 It's the slickest machine I've tested.

 Specifications